RafiASKing/tiketa-app/docs/system-overview.md

 - Booking confirmation currently relies on flash messaging—consider adding inline toasts or email hooks for production.
 - Posters are served from external URLs; caching or local mirroring may be desirable for reliability.
 - For multi-day scheduling, extend the generator to add additional dates while preserving the odd/even cadence.
+- AI Agent Integration: Develop a conversational AI agent (using LangChain/LangGraph) to assist with movie discovery and booking, replacing or augmenting the traditional form-based interaction.

 This document should serve as the source of truth for new contributors ramping onto Tiketa and as a baseline for future architectural decisions.